 - Have earned a cumulative 3.5 GPA from all six courses in the Graduate Certificate of Business Administration and/or approved equivalent courses (maximum of two).

 - Have at least five years of managerial experience as determined by the MBA curriculum committee (e.g., experience with the responsibility of managing both people and budget).

-- Have a master’s or terminal degree from universities with an AACSB accredited college/school of business (degrees from any other institutions need to be approved by the MBA curriculum committee).
+- Have a master’s or terminal degree from universities with an AACSB accredited college/business school (degrees from other institutions need to be approved by the MBA curriculum committee).

-- Applicants whose native language is not English must submit TOEFL score of 80 overall, with at least 20 in reading, writing, listening, and speaking sections; or IELTS score of 6.5 overall, with at least 6.5 in reading, listening, and speaking; and at least 6.0 in writing.
+- Applicants whose native language is not English must submit a TOEFL score of 80 overall, with at least 20 in reading, writing, listening, and speaking sections; or IELTS score of 6.5 overall, with at least 6.5 in reading, listening and speaking; and at least 6.0 in writing.

 Degree Requirements: 54-57 hours